The Nemet Award

 Details of the Award: Annually, the Institute will call for the submission of entries that give instances of the introduction or implementation of an NDT/CM/SHM technique or procedure that has met with exceptional success.
 An awards panel, set up by the Institute, will consider all submissions and choose the winning entry.
 The panel will give due weight to instances where safety has been enhanced, costs reduced or reliability improved, particularly in first-time uses of NDT/CM/SHM.
 In years when the submissions are not of sufficient merit, no award shall be made.

-Eligibility: Entries, submitted on the Institute’s form, may be made by any company using NDT/CM/SHM or by a third-party recommending a suitable candidate.
+Eligibility: Entries, submitted on the Institute’s form, may be made by any company using NDT/CM/SHM or by a third party recommending a suitable candidate.
 Companies that supply NDT/CM/SHM equipment or provide NDT/CM/SHM services to industry are well placed to initiate such entries and candidates for the award may also submit entries themselves.

 This is intended to recognise contributions over a period of at least 5-10 years.